emfrg/multitasking-n-time-perception-study/README.md

    python multitasking_experiment.py
    ```

-*Note:* the terminal or the IDE may require input monitoring permission on macOS
+*Note: The terminal or IDE may require input monitoring permission on macOS.*

 ### Alternative Method (if installation issues occur)

-If you still encounter problems with the command-line installation of PsychoPy:
+If you encounter problems with the command-line installation of PsychoPy:

 1. Download PsychoPy Builder from [psychopy.org](https://www.psychopy.org)
 2. Open PsychoPy Builder